termermc/Twister/README.md

 # Where can I find the Javadoc?
 Here: https://termer.net/javadocs/twister/

-Click the version you want, and you will be presented the javadoc
+Click the version you want, and you will be presented with the Javadoc.

 # Current development version
 The current version being developed is version **0.3**, and additionally requires the [UniversalDB](https://github.com/TermerMC/UniversalDB) library to compile.
 In 0.3, routes, individual 404 pages for domains, and pre-request handlers are being added.